Sonatina: Form

 In general, a sonatina will have one or more of the following characteristics: brevity; fewer movements than the four of the late classical sonata; technical simplicity; a lighter, less serious character; and (in post-romantic music) a neo-classical style or a reference to earlier music.
 Muzio Clementi's sonatinas op.
 36 are very popular among students.

 The first (or only) movement is generally in an abbreviated sonata form, with little or no development of the themes.
-For this reason, a sonatina is sometimes defined, especially in British usage, as a short piece in sonata form in which the development section is quite perfunctory or entirely absent: the exposition is followed immediately by a brief bridge passage to modulate back to the home key for the recapitulation.
+For this reason, a sonatina is sometimes defined, especially in British usage, as a short piece in sonata form in which the development section is quite perfunctory or entirely absent: the exposition is followed either immediately by a brief bridge passage to modulate back to the home key for the recapitulation or the start of recapitulation itself without a bridge.
 Subsequent movements (at most two) may be in any of the common forms, such as a minuet or scherzo, a slow theme-and-variations, or a rondo.